My Top Ten Zombie Movies

 This sequel to 28 Days Later is also really amazing, although it doesn't quite meet up to the standards of the original.
 The premise is that six months after the original epidemic, people are trying to rebuild civilization.
 Once again, there is a lot of violence and gore, which is done really well.
 The two young stars do a great job in their roles.
 While it's not as good as 28 Days Later, it's still an excellent zombie film in its own right.

 This remake of the zombie classic was actually done really, really well.
-The original is a classic (which will probably end up on this list after I re-watch it!), but the remake adds a lot of modern touches that scare today's viewers.
+The original is a classic, but the remake adds a lot of modern touches that scare today's viewers.
 This one hooks you right in with an incredible opening, and the pace doesn't let up.
 The gore is fantastic, and the zombies look awesome.
 This is one that every horror fan should see.

 This final movie in Romero's epic trilogy was one of the first to really detail how humanity might start to collapse after an apocalypse.
 While there is plenty of zombie action, the main threat comes from humans.
 This is an unnerving movie that will make you start thinking about who you could trust if zombies ever happened for real.

 This atypical zombie movie focuses on only a few undead characters.
 Are they zombies?
 Are they vampires?
 It doesn't matter – this somewhat comical horror film is well-done and well worth your time.
 Settle in for an insightful, gory adventure that makes jokes and political statements.